ketil-malde/varan/README.md

 If IUPAC is not what you want, you can specify `--format=reg` to get regular expressions (e.g., `[A/C]`), or `--format=xs` to have ambigous bases output as `X` characters.

+A typical usage might be to extract sequences around a SNP for primer design.
+Then, you want flanking sequences with IUPAC codes for ambiguities, a regular expression for the SNP site.
+You probably also want to ignore read errors in the flanking sequences.
+Thus something like the following should get you what you want:

+    samtools mpileup -r CHR8:1900-1999 1.bam 2.bam | vextr --minfreq=5
+    samtools mpileup -r CHR8:2000-2000 1.bam 2.bam | vextr --regex --minfreq=2
+    samtools mpileup -r CHR8:2001-2100 1.bam 2.bam | vextr --minfreq=5

 # Quick and dirty visualization with `sparks`